 Return ValueType: System.Boolean

-true if c and the current Type represent the same type, or if the current Type is in the inheritance hierarchy of c, or if the current Type is an interface that c implements, or if c is a generic type parameter and the current Type represents one of the constraints of c. false if none of these conditions are true, or if c is a null reference (Nothing in Visual Basic).
+true if c and the current Type represent the same type, or if the current Type is in the inheritance hierarchy of c, or if the current Type is an interface that c implements, or if c is a generic type parameter and the current Type represents one of the constraints of c, or if c represents a value type and the current Type represents Nullable<c> (Nullable(Of c) in Visual Basic). false if none of these conditions are true, or if c is a null reference (Nothing in Visual Basic).

 This method can be overridden by a derived class.